Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 Second note, You can now add, remove, and move objects at will during run, they will just take some time to appear.
 Nothing special should need to be done to do this, just do it how you normally would(if this ends up not being this easy, let me know so I can take it into account)
 </br></br>
 Third note, if you change the emissiveness of an object, you need to dissable and re-enable its parent(basically reloading it) if you want to take advantage of NEE correctly sampling it
 </br></br>
+One last thing, in the event that you use normal maps, they need to be in unity normal map format, and emissive masks for now need to have at least 1 component be red as thats what I use to determin what parsts should be emissive(it will use the albedo tex as surface color)
+</br></br>
 </br></br>
 ## Editor Window Guide